Voice AI Tools

 2. Prompt - Here you can explain to the LLM what the tool is, what it does and/or when to use it.

 3. Parameters - The pieces of data that the tool requires in order to execute.
+This is not exposed on some tools.

 • Type - the parameter type.
 Options are string, number, boolean, null/emptyobject, array